olotintemitope/LaraCrud/README.md

 - `--f=[folder path]` You can optionally pass it, if your model folder is not in app/Models.
 Otherwise, it will create or append the new file to the app/Models folder

-- `--mf=[string]` You can optionally pass it to give your migration a meaningful name
+- `--mf=[string]` You can optionally pass it to give your migration file a meaningful name

 - `--d` You can dump the file content without first writing them to file
 ### Supported Field Types